President & Chief Executive Officer, and Regional CEO of the Mid-America Region of Adventist Health System

 Botts is a fellow in the American College of Chest Physicians, a member of the Society of Critical Care, and a member of Alpha Omega Alpha Medical Honor Society.

-Harrold grew up in Prairie Village, graduating from Shawnee Mission East High School.
-She was a junior volunteer at Shawnee Mission Medical Center for a short time.
+Harrold grew up in Prairie Village and graduated from Shawnee Mission East High School.
+She was a junior volunteer at SMH for a short time.

 Vice President & Chief Nursing